It’s been three years since I quit my day job to build the Fearless Salary Negotiation business. It’s finally paying off.

 Make a good living

-So here’s a quantified goal: I want to make $10,000 per month in net revenue in 2018.
+The goal was I want to make $10,000 per month in net revenue in 2018.
 More specifically, I would like to do that by selling $5k in products and booking $5k in coaching per month for the year.

 Improve at Sales

 Here’s that goal: My goal is that 2% of email subscribers become paying customers within the first 30 days.

 Help other businesses get more search traffic and email opt-ins

-10k – Sub-8:00 pace Hit it with a week to go!
+10k – Sub-8:00 pace Hit it with a week to go in 2017